bnaucler/ernst/README.md

-# ernst v0.1A
+# ernst v0.2A
-A very unfriendly (Swedish-speaking) IRC bot.
+A very unfriendly IRC bot.

 ## Written by
 B Naucler (mail@bnaucler.se)

 ## Usage
-Channel, nickname, server etc is hardcoded in the .go file.
-Edit and run.
-That's it.
-You only need ernst.go and ernst.db to run.
-Additional files are helper programs for dumping and creating databases.
+1. Add your favorite insults, one per line to <insults.txt> (UTF8 encoding)
+2. go build mkdb.go
+3. ./mkdb <insults.txt> <ernst.db> skymf
+4. go run ernst.go

+Insults are added with !skymf <insult> in the channel.

+Number of insults are reported with !skymfstat(s).

+Options are configured with !sset in the channel.
+For more configuration, poke around in ernst.go.
+You can use skymfer.txt instead of your own list if you want to be insulted in Swedish.

+To (in reverse) create a text file with insults from a database:
+1. go build dbdump.go
+2. ./dbdump ernst.db skymf > <insults.txt>

 ## Thanks to
 Thomas Jager (for go-ircevent)
+The BoltDB team
+\#ljusdal @ EFNet

 ## TODO
+* default settings in mkdb
 * Multiple channels
 * Multiple servers
-* Adjustable ratio
 * Increased ratio on trigger words
+* Increased ratio with time
 * Search function in privmsg
 * Requesting specific insults
 	- per number or keyword